liudesheng9/md_tool/README.md

     translate-md <input> --target LANG [options]
         Translate Markdown paragraphs concurrently.
 Respects all delay options.

-    pipeline STAGE[=STAGE...]
+    pipeline -i INPUT [=]STAGE[=STAGE...]
+        Begin with a single global INPUT via -i/--input, then chain stages with '='.
+        Single-input tools (translate-md, format-newlines, split) must NOT provide a positional input inside pipelines; the pipeline will refuse such invocations before any stage runs.
-        Chain commands.
-Stage-level -o/--output BASE writes that stage’s result;
-        pipeline-level -o/--output writes the final artifact.
-Pipelines with a final split or format-newlines stage must include -o/--output on that stage before execution begins.
-Use --no-output to suppress rendering.
+        Stage-level -o/--output BASE writes that stage’s result; pipeline-level -o/--output writes the final artifact.
+Pipelines with a final split or format-newlines stage must include -o/--output on that final stage.

 OPTIONS
     -o, --output BASE